-Mission Area and Agency Program Name Page No. Who can apply?
-Grant Amounts Matching Requirements FARM AND FOREIGN AGRICULTURE SERVICE Risk Management Agency Community Outreach and Assistance Partnership Program 8 Nonprofits, associations, etc. Amount varies year to year, and grants range from \$5,000 to \$300,000.
+MISSION AREA AND AGENCY Program Name Page No. Who can apply?
+Grant Amounts Matching Requirements FARM AND FOREIGN AGRICULTURE SERVICE Risk Management Agency Community Outreach and Assistance Partnership Program 7 Nonprofit, associations, etc. Amount varies year to year, and grants range from \$5,000 to \$300,000.
 No matching required.
-MARKETING AND REGULATORY PROGRAMS Specialty Crop Block Grant Program (SCBGP) 9 State Dept of Ag, in partnership with organizations Awards made to states range from a minimum of \$100,000 to over \$16 million No matching required.
-Agricultural Marketing Service Farmers Market Promotion Program (FMPP) 10 Nonprofits, growers associations, local governments, etc. \$2,500 to \$100,000 total for up to 2 years.
+MARKETING AND REGULATORY PROGRAMS Specialty Crop Block Grant Program (SCBGP) 8 State dept of Ag, in partnership with organizations Minimum awards to states are \$100,000.
 No matching required.
-Federal State Marketing Improvement Program (FSMIP) 11 State Dept of Ag, in partnership with organizations Amount varies, but average grants to organizations are \$50,000.
+Agricultural Marketing Service Farmers Market Promotion Program (FMPP) 9 Nonprofits, growers associations, local governments, etc. \$2,500 to \$100,000 total for up to 2 years.
+No matching required.
+Federal State Marketing Improvement Program (FSMIP) 10 State dept of Ag, in partnership with organizations Amount varies, but average grants to organizations are \$50,000.
 Yes, see details in FSMIP section.
-RESEARCH, EDUCATION AND ECONOMICS National Institute of Food Beginning Farmer and Rancher Development Program (BFRDP) 13 Collaborative state, tribal, local, or regionally-based networks or partnerships of public and private groups.
-Up to \$250,000 per year for up to three years.
-Yes, see details in BFRDP section. and Agriculture Community Food Projects Competitive Grant Program (CFP) 15 Nonprofits, associations, etc. \$10,000 to \$300,000 for one to three years.
+RESEARCH, EDUCATION AND ECONOMICS National Institute of Food and Community Food Projects Competitive Grant Program (CFP) 12 Nonprofit, associations, etc. \$10,000 to \$300,000 for one to three years.
 Yes, see details in CFP section.
-Sustainable Agriculture Research and Education (SARE) 16 Universities, nonprofits, individual researchers or producers, etc. Varies depending on the type of grant and the region (could be \$1,000 for a producer grant or \$350,000 for a research grant) No individual organization matching required.
+Agriculture Sustainable Agriculture Research and Education (SARE) 13 Universities, individual researchers or producers, etc. Varies depending on the type of grant and the region (could be \$1,000 for a producer grant or \$350,000 for a research grant) No individual organization matching required.

-RURAL DEVELOPMENT Value-Added Producer Individual producers, coops, Planning grants up to Yes, see details in VAPG
+MISSION AREA AND AGENCY Program Name Page No. Who can apply?
+Grant Amounts Matching Requirements RURAL DEVELOPMENT Rural Business- Cooperative Service Value-Added Producer Grants (VAPG) 15 Individual producers, coops, organizations representing producers, etc. Planning grants up to \$100,000 and operating grants up to \$300,000.
+Yes, see details in VAPG section.
+Rural Business Enterprise Grants (RBEG) 17 Nonprofit, associations, etc. No set maximum or minimum, but smaller grants are prioritized.

-Rural Business- Grants (VAPG) 18 organizations representing \$100,000 and operating section.

-Cooperative Service producers, etc. grants up to \$300,000.

-Rural Business Enterprise Nonprofits, associations, etc. No set maximum or No matching required.

-Grants (RBEG) 20 minimum, but smaller grants

-are prioritized.

-Rural Business Nonprofits, associations, etc. Up to \$250,000 for project No matching required.

-Opportunity Grants 21 periods up to 2-years.

-(RBOG)

-Rural Cooperative Nonprofits, universities 1-year grants up to \$200,000.
-Yes, see details in RCDG

-Development Grant 23 section.

-(RCDG)

-Small Socially Cooperatives or associations of Maximum grant of \$175,000.
 No matching required.

-Disadvantaged Producer 24 coops.

-Grant (SSDPG)

-Community Facilities Local governments, non-profits, Grant amounts vary, but No matching required.

-Grant (CF) 25 and tribes. average grants are around

-\$30,000.

-Business and Industry Loan Individual, nonprofits, business, Guaranteed loans go up to No matching required.

-Program (B&I) 26 etc. \$10 million with some

-20 special exceptions for loans

-up to \$25 million.

-Office of Advocacy and Outreach and Assistance to Community-based Up to \$400,000 per year, up No matching required.

-Outreach Socially Disadvantaged 27 organizations, universities, to 3 years.

-Farmers and Ranchers 41 Indian Tribes.

-(OASDFR, Section 2501)
+Rural Business Opportunity Grants (RBOG) 18 Nonprofit, associations, etc Up to \$250,000 for project periods up to 2-years.
+No matching required.
+Rural Cooperative Development Grant (RCDG) 20 Nonprofits, universities 1-year grants up to \$200,000.
+Yes, see details in RCDG section.
+Small Socially Disadvantaged Producer Grant (SSDPG) 21 Cooperatives or associations of coops.
+Maximum grant of \$175,000.
+No matching required.
+Community Facilities Grant (CF) 22 Local governments, non-profits, and tribes.
+Grant amounts very , but average grants are around \$30,000.
+Yes, details vary by project.
+Talk with state RD office.
+Business and Industry Loan Program (B&I) 23 Individual, nonprofit, business, etc. Guaranteed loans go up to \$10 million with some special exceptions for loans up to \$25 million.
+No matching required.
+Office of Advocacy and Outreach Outreach and Assistance to Socially Disadvantaged Farmers and Ranchers (OASDFR, Section 2501) 24 Community- based organizations, universities, Indian Tribes.
+Up to \$400,000 per year, up to 3 years.
+No matching required.